 There is an easy explanation to why the Vercors is often being compared to a stone vessel or a citadel.
 Separated from its peripheral regions by staggering cliffs, the massif’s only connection to the outside world is through a few indentations in its rocky ramparts.
 Within the Royans, Combe Laval is amongst the most spectacular of these breaches: a magnificent cirque digging more than four kilometers into the Vercors walls.
 Surrounded by sheer peaks several hundred meters high, it certainly does not provide easy access to the plateau.
 However, an almost aerial road was built directly onto the cliffs in the 19th century.
 Along with the Petits Goulets and the Grands Goulets roads of the Bourne or Nan Gorges, this road provides one of the few spectacular access ways to the heart of the fortress.

 It's one of the most famous balcony roads in France.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
 It’s normal for your palms to sweat looking at those photos, imagine what it must have been like before the barriers.
 It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
 Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.
+There's no stopping like a hop on hop off New York bus either, even if you are scared of the heights.
+There is nowhere to pull over on such a narrow road anyway.

 In the 19th century, the operation and management of the Lente forests became an economical priority.
 However, wood transportation is made difficult by the old Chemin des Chartreux running along the edge of the Combe.
 Eventually, a roadway project connecting Saint Jean to the Col de la Machine is set in motion but will take fifty years to be achieved.
 It’s often referred to as one of the most spectacular roads in France.
 The road, soaring above the valley, goes through several tunnels, providing a mighty scenery for photos.
 Interesting enough, there are barely any people here – besides a few cyclists.
 The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 Your heart will race as you pull up to the wall that is probably no more than 12-14” wide that separate you from a sheer drop of close to 1,000ft to an unquestionable cause of death!
 The road is carved into the extraordinary limestone rock face, begins to curve vertiginously over the upper valley of Cholet, which you ultimately tower over from a height of 600m.